sirnewton01/gojazz/README.md

 Gojazz should be suitable for many small to medium sized project.
 As a lightweight tool it lacks some of the more advanced "enterprise" features of the standard Jazz SCM clients.
 Notable omissions include symbolic links, platform-specific conversions of line terminators and the ability to script all of the SCM operations (e.g. accept, deliver).
-If it is not suitable for your project please try one of Jazz SCM client from jazz.net/downloads.
+If it is not suitable for your project please try one of the official Jazz SCM client from jazz.net/downloads.

 Check out the youtube videos:
 * [Intro](https://www.youtube.com/watch?v=8YVGOBX2--E)